Key differences between deeds and agreements

 There is a statutory requirement in most jurisdictions that any power of attorney authorising dealings with land must be registered to give validity to those dealings.
 The only exceptions to this general rule are:

-Western Australia, where registration of a power of attorney is not required (although a power of attorney may be deposited with the Land Information Authority);
+• Western Australia, where registration of a power of attorney is not required (although a power of attorney may be deposited with Landgate);

-Victoria, where no power of attorney is required to be registered although a certified copy of the power of attorney must be lodged with the Land Titles Office;
+• Victoria, where no power of attorney is required to be registered;

-the ACT, where there are additional registration requirements for powers of attorney that are created in respect of conveyances or deeds.
+• the Australian Capital Territory, where there are additional registration requirements for powers of attorney that are created in respect of conveyances or deeds.

-The registration requirements in the various jurisdictions (including the precise circumstances in which registration is required) fall outside of the scope of this document.
-If registration of the power of attorney may be required, specialist advice should be sought.
+The registration requirements in the various jurisdictions (including the precise circumstances in which registration is required) fall outside of the scope of this material.
+If registration of the power of attorney may be required, consider seeking specialist advice.
 This execution clause may not be appropriate where registration is required.

 As a general rule, if an instrument is executed under an invalid power of attorney or a power of attorney that post-dates the signed instrument, registering the power of attorney will not validate the instrument.